johannesjh/req2flatpak/README.rst

 The req2flatpak script takes python package requirements as input, e.g., as ``requirements.txt`` file.
 It allows to specify the target platform’s python version and architecture.
 The script outputs an automatically generated ``flatpak-builder`` build module.
-The manifest, if included into a flatpak build, will install the python packages using pip.
+The build module, if included into a flatpak-builder build manifest, will install the python packages using pip.

 Getting Started
 ---------------